michaelbromley/angularUtils/src/directives/pagination/README.md

 * **`boundary-links`** (optional, default = false) Specify whether to display the "start" & "end" arrows in the pagination.

+Note: you cannot use the `dir-pagination-controls` directive without `dir-paginate`.
+Attempting to do so will result in an exception.

 ## Demo